 Where Your Surgery Will Be Performed

-A face lift may be performed in a surgeon's office-based facility, an outpatient surgery center, or a hospital.
-It's usually done on an outpatient basis, but some surgeons may hospitalize patients for a day when using general anesthesia.
+A face lift may be performed in an outpatient surgery center, or a hospital.
+It's usually done on an outpatient basis, but some patient’s may need to spend the night in the hospital.
 Certain conditions such as diabetes or high blood pressure should be monitored after surgery, and may also require a short inpatient stay.
+Our surgeons perform most face lifts under general anesthesia.

 A face lift usually takes several hours-or somewhat longer if you're having more than one procedure done.
 For extensive procedures, some surgeons may schedule two separate sessions.